computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/curricula/wallawalla/index.md

 **Minor:** The CS minor is 30 credit hours.
 Because of prerequisites, it must include CPTR 141/142: *Fundamentals of Programming I and II*.

-**Supported Programs:** The School of Engineering offers a BSE degree with a concentrations in Computer Engineering and Electrical Engineering, among others.
+**Supported Programs:** The School of Engineering offers a BSE degree with concentrations in Computer Engineering and Electrical Engineering, among others.
 These students take roughly 9 CPTR courses (for computer engineers) or 3 CPTR courses (for electricals) in addition to their engineering courses and cognates.
 Together with the School of Business, we offer a joint degree in Information Systems.
 IS students take 30 credits of computer science and 48 credits of business.

 ### Co-curricular program(s)